 The Office of Biomedical Graduate Education (OBGE) manages the following fellowship opportunities and awards for incoming and current PhD students in the School of Medicine:

-The Chancellor’s Scholarship is awarded to incoming biomedical PhD students in the School of Medicine.
+The Dean’s Scholarship is awarded to highly meritorious incoming domestic biomedical PhD students in the School of Medicine whose applications indicate an ability and desire to contribute to creating a unique learning environment.
 Each year applicants are nominated by their programs and vetted by a faculty committee.
-A one-time signing bonus of $2,000 is given to top student awardees designated as Chancellor’s Scholars to supplement their institutional stipend.
+A one-time award of $2,000 is given to top student awardees designated as Dean’s Scholars to supplement their institutional stipend.

-The Chancellor’s Scholarship for International Students is awarded at the end of the first year of study.
-Applicants are nominated by their programs and vetted by a faculty committee.
+The Dean’s Scholarship for International Students is awarded at the end of the first year of study.
+International students who have shown promise through their first-year rotations, coursework, and contributions to the academic community are nominated by their programs and vetted by a faculty committee.
 International student awardees are supported for their second year of graduate school with a stipend, tuition remission, fees, and health insurance.

 The Office of Biomedical Graduate Education (OBGE) works to recognize current biomedical PhD students in the School of Medicine who have been unusually successful in the research mission.
-To that end, and with Chancellor Washington’s enthusiastic support, a Chancellor’s Award for Research Excellence (CARE) was created in Fall 2018.
-The Chancellor's Award for Research Excellence is targeted to senior students who have excelled in the basic research endeavor, evidenced by an exceptional publication record and/or a substantial impact on the research trajectory of the lab.
-The CARE is highly selective.
-Nominations are submitted by a student's faculty advisor and no more than four awards are conferred in any given year.
-This award comes with an engraved memento and a cash award of $1,500.
-Read more about recipients of The Chancellor's Award for Research Excellence.
+To that end, the Dean’s Award for Research Excellence (DARE) was created in Fall 2018 (at that time, under the name Chancellor's Award for Research Excellence (CARE)).
+The Dean's Award for Research Excellence is targeted to senior students who have excelled in the basic research endeavor, evidenced by an exceptional publication record and/or a substantial impact on the research trajectory of the lab.
+The DARE is highly selective.
+Nominations are submitted by a student's faculty advisor and approximately four awards are granted each year.
+This award comes with an engraved memento, a cash award of $1,500, and a reception honoring awardees.

 OBGE Professional Development Awards are designed to support professional development for biomedical PhD trainees who have shown an interest in engaging in OBGE’s mission to develop student’s full potential as independent scientists.
 The award provides reimbursement or travel advance for activities that directly enhance the recipient’s professional growth, including, but not limited to conference registration and travel and workshop attendance.